rahulmutt/nofib/README.md

 # Eta NoFib: Test & Benchmark Suite

 This is a set of benchmarks for functional languages, popularly known as `nofib`, that has been adapted for the Eta programming language.
+The actual benchmarks that are used to test the Eta compiler can be found in the [eta-benchmarks](https://github.com/typelead/eta-benchmarks) repo.

 ## Methodology
 The [Java Micobenchmarking Harness](http://openjdk.java.net/projects/code-tools/jmh/) is used to conduct the benchmarks.
 The follow process occurs when you run a benchmark: